Halo: Reach: Marketing

 According to Jarrard, the team decided to have much more "grandiose" marketing for Reach than that of ODST.
 Microsoft gave Reach its largest game marketing budget at the time, surpassing the scale and $6.5 million cost of Halo 3's award-winning marketing.
 Marketers focused their efforts on connecting with consumers via universal themes, rather than outdoing Halo 3's push.
 Interpublic Group of Companies' AgencyTwoFifteen handled strategy and video development for the marketing push, while AKQA developed interactive components.
 The agencies were involved with Halo 3's marketing.
 The advertisers' brief was simple: "Remember Reach.
 Focus on the heroes, not the victims.
 Expand our audience beyond Halo fanboys."

 The advertising campaign commenced in April 2010 with the live-action short "Birth of a Spartan".
 A series of online videos highlighting a day in the life of average Reach citizens before the Covenant invade, began on August 23, followed by TV spots on August 29.
 The series concluded in late August with another short, "Deliver Hope".
 As part of the promotions, Microsoft created an interactive light sculpture; users logged onto a website where they could direct a KUKA industrial robot to plot pinpricks of light; over 54,000 points created a monument to Noble Team that faded unless more points were plotted.
 Reach's marketing won several industry distinctions, among them thirteen medals from the MI6 Game Marketing Conference Awards.

 Several lines of tie-in merchandise were launched.
 McFarlane, who had produced toys for Halo 3, created a line of five-inch action figures, while Square Enix's Play Arts toy label created additional figures.

-Reach was released Tuesday, September 14 in 25 countries.
-Tens of thousands of stores signed up for midnight launch events; sponsored events took place in London, Oslo, Stockholm, and New York.